Brazilian Bellflower or Trailing Abutilon

 - Enkianthus campanulatus

-Abutilon megapotamicum are available for sale form the following nurseries
+Abutilon megapotamicum are available for sale from the following nurseries

 Large range of Rare, Unusual and Old Fashioned Perennials.
 Includes Artemisias, Achilleas, Geraniums, Geums, Salvias, Penstemon and Francoa.